How to Automatically CC or BCC Yourself in Outlook and Gmail

 To automatically BCC or CC yourself (or any other email address for that matter) in Gmail, you will need to use a browser extension.
 The feature is not native to Gmail itself, and a lot of the third party extensions require pretty extensive permissions to access your email.

-The extension with the least permissions required is Auto BCC for Gmail from CloudHQ, which unlike the other two, does not access browsing history outside of the Gmail domain.
+The extension with the least permissions required is Auto BCC for Gmail from CloudHQ, which unlike the other, does not access browsing history outside of the Gmail domain.

 Once the extension of your choice is installed and has access to your Gmail account, you can create a rule using the following steps: